fabioeloi/docling/docs/installation.md

     pip install docling --extra-index-url https://download.pytorch.org/whl/cpu
     ```

+??? "ePub Support"

+    Docling includes built-in support for ePub documents through the `ebooklib` package.
+No additional installation steps are required as the dependency is included by default.

+    The ePub backend supports:
+    - ePub 2.0 and 3.0 formats
+    - Fixed and reflowable layouts
+    - Embedded images and multimedia content
+    - Complex document structures
+    - Metadata extraction
+    - Table of contents
+    - Footnotes and endnotes

 ???
 "Alternative OCR engines"

     Docling supports multiple OCR engines for processing scanned documents.
 The current version provides